moon412/test_github/README.md

 # test_github
-This is a test for git branches.
+This is a test for git branches and merge.